Mindsen/Mindsen.github.io/README.md

 ## What's SunNetwork?

-Sun Network is a project dedicated to building a trustful decentralized sidechain of TRON Blockchain.
+Sun Network is a project dedicated to building a trustful decentralized sidechain of MINDSEN Blockchain.
 When completed, this project will greatly increase on-chain TPS rates, while decreasing the energy consumption of smart contract executions, which is very beneficial for both DAPP developers and the on-chain users of the TRON Blockchain.